Poland Vacation, Tours, Travel Packages & Experiences

 Warsaw, the capital of Poland and its largest city, is located on the Vistula River.
 It was badly damaged during WW11 but has been beautifully reconstructed and the old town’s main square’s appearance is a perfect match to its original look from the 17th and 18th Centuries.
 The heart of the area is the Old Town Market Place, rich in restaurants, cafés and shops.
 Surrounding streets feature medieval architecture such as the city walls, the Barbican and St. John's Cathedral.
 Walking the streets of the Old Town and New Town allows you to rest from the bustle of central city life.
 Atmospheric alleys, squares, and cozy cafés create a unique sense of history.
 In the summer, the Old and New Town Squares become stages for musical and theatrical performances and open-air galleries.

 The Palace of Culture and Science building is the embodiment of Socialist Realist architecture.
 It is still the tallest building in Poland and fulfils the role of a cultural centre accommodating theatres, museums, a cinema and a concert hall.
 Warsaw's Castle Square is a historic square in front of the Royal Castle, the former official residence of Polish monarchs.
-It is a popular meeting place for visitors and locals.
+It is a popular meeting place for visitors on Poland tours and locals.

 The Cathedral in Warsaw was erected in its present form in the 14th century.
 In the 17th century, the Gothic church was rebuilt in the Baroque style and at that time, was one of the richest Polish churches, with its interior filled with works of art, thanks to the patronage of kings and nobles.
 The basilica has witnessed many historic events such as coronations.
 Built in the 15th century, the Royal Castle has been renovated repeatedly and destroyed completely during World War II.
 It was rebuilt and nowadays, serves as a museum.
 Many official visits and state meetings are also held in the Royal Castle.